 Spelling variations of this family name include: Perle, Pearl, Pearle, Pear, Parl, Perl, Purl, Purle, Pearlman, Perlman and many more.

 Early Notables of the Purl family (pre 1700)

-More information is included under the topic Early Purl Notables in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) are included under the topic Early Purl Notables in all our PDF Extended History products and printed products wherever possible.

 Contemporary Notables of the name Purl (post 1700) +

 - George Clark Purl, American Democratic Party politician, Delegate to Democratic National Convention from Texas, 1928, 1940 (alternate)

 - Linda Purl (b.
 1955), American actress and singer, best known for her role as Charlene Matlock, Ben Matlock's daughter in the first season of Matlock

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)

 - ^ Harrison, Henry, Surnames of the United Kingdom: A Concise Etymological Dictionary Baltimore: Geneological Publishing Company, 2013.
 Print

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)